JohnDanz/augur-core-changes/README.md

 )

 data past24Hours[<period>]

+event logOutcome(event:indexed, outcome)
 ```
 Changes in the event contract's data structure include the change from `minValue, maxValue` to `fxpMinValue, fxpMaxValue` to further indicate that the minimum value and maximum value should be fixed point. `reportersPaidSoFarForEvent` contains the number of reporters who have been paid so far for a particular event. `resolutionAddress` is the address used to resolve an event first. `extraBond` contains the bond amount used to challenge the initial resolution. `firstPreliminaryOutcome` contains the outcome reported by the `resolutionAddress`. `challenged` contains a boolean of whether the event has been challenged already or not. `resolveBondPoster` is the address that posted the `REP` bond for the first resolution period. `earlyResolutionBond` contains the bond amount paid for an early resolution of a specified event.
 Finally `creationTime` was added to hold the timestamp of when a specified event was created.

+Finally, one log event is defined in this contract called `logOutcome`.
+It stores an `event` and `outcome`.
+This log is fired off by the `getOutcome` method if the message sender calling `getOutcome` isn't the owner of the `event` or on the whitelist.

 ### events method changes, additions, and removals:
 ```